Are You Getting That Warm Feeling In Your Sockets?

 And What Should You Do About It?

-We're all accustomed to our modern conveniences, and most homes are packed with all manner of electronic devices plugged into various outlets and power strips.
-But because were used to power always being present, we often neglect to perform routine safety checks around the home.
+We are all accustomed to our modern conveniences, and most homes are packed with all manner of devices plugged into various outlets and power strips.
+But because we are used to power always being present, we often neglect to perform routine safety checks around the home.

 Diagnosing Your Warm Plug

 To be clear, a warm socket does not mean you have a pending electrical failure or fire hazard.
 It does mean that something is happening, and you should pay attention to it.
 There are six basic reasons why a plug or socket is warm and they build upon each other in terms of intensity and level of concern:

 Having a charger, modem, or basic electronic device plugged in can make a socket feel warm.
 Simply remove the plug from the socket, and then wait a half an hour and it should cool down.